martinber/noaa-apt/docs/usage.md

                         this option is not provided, it will be inferred from the filename or from the file modification timestamp.
   -T,--tle TLE          Load TLE from given path.
 Very useful when decoding old
                         images and if you have a TLE from around that date.
+If no --tle is provided and the current cached TLE is older than a week, a new weather.txt TLE from celestrak.com will be downloaded and cached.
   -p,--profile PROFILE  Profile to use, values loaded from settings file.
                         Possible values: "standard", "fast" or "slow".
   --wav-steps           Export a WAV for every step of the decoding process for